squat/modulus/nvidia/README.md

 You will need a running Kubernetes cluster and the `kubectl` command to deploy Modulus.

 ### Getting Started
-Edit the provided Modulus daemonset to specify the version of NVIDIA you would like to compile, e.g. 390.48.
+Edit the provided Modulus DaemonSet to specify the version of NVIDIA you would like to compile, e.g. 390.48.
 Then create the deployment:
 ```sh
 kubectl apply -f daemonset.yaml
 ```

-This daemonset will run on a Modulus pod on all the Kubernetes nodes.
+This DaemonSet will run on a Modulus pod on all the Kubernetes nodes.
 You may choose to add a `nodeSelector` to schedule Modulus exclusively to nodes with GPUs.

 ## Installation for Systemd